The following picture shows how the workbench looks after importing the project.

 The first post-processor filter that we will use is the ‘Particle Trace’ filter.
 This filter is very useful to know how the chimneys affect the airflow in the fluid domain.
 Please follow the steps below to visualize the particle traces:

-Click the ‘Add Filter’ button in the Filters panel and choose ‘Particle Trace’.
+• Toggle off the ‘Cutting Plane’ and create the Particle Traces by selecting the icon in th in the Filters panel and choose ‘Particle Trace’.
 This will take you to the settings of the particle trace.

-Figure 34: Click the button beside Pick Position to choose the origin point of the particle traces and align it with the height of the chimney
+Figure 33: Click the button beside Pick Position to choose the origin point of the particle traces and align it with the height of the chimney.

 For the second chimney, you can repeat the same steps outlined above.
 As a result, the particle traces will be similar to the figure below:

-Figure 36: Particle traces aligned with the chimneys with the flow rising due to gas coming out of of the chimney
+Figure 35: Particle traces aligned with the chimneys with the flow rising due to gas coming out of the chimney.
+The hot air rises to the top with a suction effect to the lower airflow.

 Based on Figure 36, the gas coming out of the chimneys causes the flow to rise and creates a higher velocity.